What is it like to visit St. Michael's?

 A Detailed Walkthrough of a Typical Visit

-When you come to visit St. Michael's for the first time, you will be welcomed at the door by an usher.
-He or she will give you a bulletin and welcome you to sit wherever you'd like.
-The bulletin itself contains all of the directions for the service, including readings, prayers, responses, and directions on when to sit, stand, or kneel as able.
+When you come to visit St. Michael's for the first time, we will try to greet you.
+There will be a bulletin to help you understand our service.
+Please feel free to wherever you feel comfortable.
+The bulletin contains all of the directions for the service, including readings, prayers, responses, and directions on when to sit, stand, or kneel as able.
 Hymn numbers are provided in the bulletin, and the hymns can be found in the Blue Hymnal 1982 (note that the first songs in the hymnal are service music, marked with an "S;" the hymns follow and are simply numbered, without the "S").
 Participate as you are comfortable.
 In the middle of the service, we "pass the Peace," and most people shake hands.
 Familiar people may hug each other.
 Again, participate as you are comfortable.
 More details on Communion follow below.
 Following the service, there is a coffee hour with refreshments, snacks, and often lunch foods available for all.
 People will socialize here, and they will welcome you to our parish.

 Concerning Communion: